WPIRoboticsProjects/INNDiE/README.md

 3. Use it in `LoadLayersFromHDF5::parseLayer` and amend any tests that now fail because they previously did not understand the new layer type.
 If no tests fail, add a test that loads a model containing the new layer type.

+## Adding an Initializer

+To add an initializer,

+1. Add it in `Initializer` as a sealed subclass.
+2. Add a case for it in `DefaultInitializerToCode`.
+Add test cases in `DefaultInitializerToCodeTest`.
+3. Add a case for it in `LoadLayersFromHDF5::initializer`.
+Generate new models that use each variance of the new `Initializer` and add a test in `LoadLayersWithInitializersIntegrationTest` that loads each one.